tdulcet/Distributed-Computing-Scripts/README.md

   -w WORKDIR, --workdir=WORKDIR
-                        Working directory with the local file from this program, Default: . (current directory) -D DIRS, --dir=DIRS   Directories with the work and results files from the GIMPS program.
+                        Working directory with the local file from this program, Default: . (current directory) -D DIRS, --dir=DIRS   Directories relative to --workdir with the work and results files from the GIMPS program.
 Provide once for each worker thread.
-It automatically sets the --cpu-num option for each directory.
+It automatically sets the --cpu- num option for each directory.
   -i WORKTODO_FILE, --workfile=WORKTODO_FILE
                         Work file filename, Default: “worktodo.ini” -r RESULTS_FILE, --resultsfile=RESULTS_FILE